 MDNA55 has been granted Orphan Drug status by USFDA and EMA (European Medicines Agency) for the treatment of gliomas and Fast Track designation for the treatment of GBM and anaplastic astrocytoma (AA) by the USFDA.
 MDNA55 is currently in late stage development for the treatment of recurrent GBM, a uniformly fatal form of brain cancer.

-There were no detectable levels of MDNA55 in the blood stream, nor any evidence of significant systemic toxicity following treatment.
-There were no deaths attributed to MDNA55.
-Adverse events (AEs) were primarily neurological which were generally transient and an aggravation of pre-existing neurological deficits anticipated in this patient population.
+To date, there have been no detectable levels of MDNA55 in the blood stream, nor any evidence of significant systemic toxicity following treatment.
+There have been no deaths attributed to MDNA55.
+Adverse events (AEs) have been primarily neurological which were generally transient and an aggravation of pre-existing neurological deficits anticipated in this patient population.

-Medicenna is currently enrolling patients in a Phase 2 clinical trial with MDNA55 for the treatment of rGBM at nine clinical sites in the United States.
+Medicenna has recently completed enrolment in a Phase 2 clinical trial with MDNA55 for the treatment of rGBM at nine clinical sites in the United States.

-The Phase 2 clinical trial, using enhanced Convection Enhanced Delivery (“CED”) is a multi-center, open-label, single-arm study in approximately 52 subjects with first or second recurrence or progression of GBM after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.
+The Phase 2 clinical trial, using enhanced Convection Enhanced Delivery (“CED”) is a multi-center, open-label, single-arm study in up to 52 subjects and at least 46 intent to treat patients with first or second recurrence or progression of GBM after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.